 We explored the reasons why a wife might become emotionally disconnected, whether that emotional disconnect can be reversed, and if a marriage can survive without intimacy.

-If your marriage is struggling with emotional distance, then check out this quick video on how to Mend Your Marriage that WILL help get yours back on track.
+If your marriage is struggling with emotional distance, then check out this quick video on how to Mend Your Marriage (click to watch on their site) that WILL help get yours back on track.

 Are you seeing any of the emotionally distant wife signs?